lesaux/puppet-percona/README.md

  [initdb]

-run mysql_install_db.
+true or false: runs mysql_install_db.
 This code snippet was copied from puppetlabs-mysql module.
+Default is true.

  [manage_config_file]

 creates a default config file, or a custom config file of you define an "override_options" array.
+Default is true.

  [manage_binaries_path]

 creates a /etc/profile.d/percona.sh file adding binaries to PATH.
+Default is true.

  [manage_directories]

 ensures the creation of directories defined below.
 Parent dirs are created, but unmanaged by puppet.
+Default is true.

  [manage_initd]

- creates an initd file for you
+ creates an initd file for you.
+Default is true.

 ###Configuration parameters

 ####List of files and directories you can manage with parameters.
+  $socketdir            = '/var/lib/mysql'
+  $socket               = 'mysql.socket'
+  $datadir              = '/var/lib/mysql'
+  $logdir               = '/var/log/mysql'
+  $log_error            = 'mysql-error.log'
+  $piddir               = '/var/run/mysqld'
+  $pidfile              = 'mysqld.pid'
+  $tmpdir               = '/tmp'

   [socketdir]

+defaults to /var/lib/mysql

   [socket]

+defaults to mysql.socket

   [datadir]

+defaults to /var/lib/mysql

   [logdir]

+default to /var/log/mysql

   [log_error]

+defaults mysql-error.log

   [piddir]

+defaults to /var/run/mysqld

   [pidfile]

+defaults to mysqld.pid

   [tmpdir]

+defaults to /tmp

 ## Reference

-Here, list the classes, types, providers, facts, etc contained in your module.
-This section should include all of the under-the-hood workings of your module so people know what the module is touching on their system but don't need to mess with things.
-(We are working on automating this section!)
+Thanks to camptocamp for their awesome archives module.

 ## Limitations

 At the moment the module works only on Ubuntu 14.04